McDonnell Douglas F-4 Phantom II non-U.S. operators: Upgrades

 To upgrade the Phantom fleet the JASDF planned the F-4EJ Kai (Japanese for "modified") program.
 This involved 110 aircraft, later reduced to 96, which were upgraded with APG-66 radar, ground attack capabilities and most importantly, ASM-1 or ASM-2 anti-ship missiles (two mounted under the wings).
 This boosted their capabilities in the anti-shipping role; filling in for the indigenous Mitsubishi F-1s which were too few in number and lacked range, and the P-3Cs which were too slow, even if well-armed with Harpoon missiles.
 The F-4EJ Kai upgrade added several other air-to-surface weapons to the F-4, including bombs and rockets.

 Fifteen F-4EJs were also converted to RF-4EJ configuration, which, while mounting no internal cameras, carried podded reconnaissance equipment.
 Among the systems installed were TACER (electronic reconnaissance pod with datalink), TAC (pod with KS-135A and KS-95B cameras), D-500UR IR detection system, and the LOROP pod (with a KS-146B camera).

 The F-4EJ Kai first flew on 17 July 1984, and first entered service on 24 November 1989 to the JASDF 306th Squadron.
 It was fitted the smaller and more lightweight AN/APG-66J pulse Doppler radar and a heads-up display resulting in a lookdown/shootdown capability.
 The central computer was updated, as well as the J/APR-6 homing and warning system, IFF system and the inertial navigation unit.

 The first F-4EJ Kai aircraft were delivered to the 306th Hikōtai at Komatsu, but within a few years they were replaced by F-15Js.
 In April 1994, the F-4EJ strength was reduced to three squadrons: 8 (Misawa), 301 (Nyutabaru) and 302 (Naha, Okinawa).
 The 501st at that time operated the RF-4E.
-Over time the F-4s and F-1s are being replaced with the new Mitsubishi F-2, an enlarged development of the F-16 developed jointly with Lockheed Martin.
+Over time the F-4s and F-1s were replaced with the new Mitsubishi F-2, an enlarged development of the F-16 developed jointly with Lockheed Martin.